hachacha/nf_cookbook/nov_17.md

 ### beans

-soak them beans! i probably used 3 fistful of dried beans. i noticed remnants of burlap in there. that was cute. cover with an inch of water put in garlic that's roughly chopped i used 3 peppers of the dried New mex chilis. chiles? squirted in some honey. i think i used a touch too much because when i tasted it it was pretty sweet but that disappated and melded pretty well. so give it like a tablespoon sized squirt or so?
+soak them beans! i probably used 3 fistful of dried beans. i noticed remnants of burlap in there. that was cute. to cook cover with an inch of water put in garlic that's roughly chopped i used 3 peppers of the dried New mex chilis. chiles? squirted in some honey. i think i used a touch too much because when i tasted it it was pretty sweet but that disappated and melded pretty well. so give it like a tablespoon sized squirt or so?
 3~ seconds